grafana/grafana/docs/sources/datasources/azure-monitor/_index.md

 | **US Government cloud**              | `govazuremonitor`          |

 {{< admonition type="note" >}}
-Cloud names for current user authentication differ from the above.
+Cloud names for current user authentication differ to the `cloudName` values in the preceding table.
 The public cloud name is `AzureCloud`, the Chinese national cloud name is `AzureChinaCloud`, and the US Government cloud name is `AzureUSGovernment`.
 {{< /admonition >}}

 ### Configure Managed Identity